dreslan/tonycoppola.net/content/about/_index.md

 draft: false
 ---

 I'm a technologist and generally curious person.
-I often go down rabbit holes and talk my friends and family into frustration when actively researhing a new topic.
+I often go down rabbit holes and spend days or weeks on a topic or trying to answer a question.
 I created this website as another outlet for my curiousity.

 Recently, I've had a growing interest in the field of AI safety and alignment.